BetaThis is a new service - your feedback will help us to improve it.

 some locally tested cases are discarded after obtaining further epidemiological information or undergoing confirmatory testing at the reference laboratory

-Measles activity in England has increased steadily since April 2025 and UKHSA is overseeing the public health risk assessment and response.
+Measles case numbers started to increase in April 2025 with outbreaks particularly affecting London and the North West regions.
+However since mid-July activity has stabilised.
 We update measles data every month.
-The next update will be on Thursday 28 August at 9.30am.
+The next update will be on Thursday 25 September at 9.30am.

 In 2024 there were 2,911 laboratory confirmed measles cases in England, the highest number of cases recorded annually, since 2012.
 Data for 2023 and 2024 and historical data are available.